silshack/spring2014/_posts/2014-01-08-jeremys first post.md

 date: 2014-01-08
 ---

-Here's the text of my post.
+here's the text of my post.

 ## this is a heading